-Fun fact: Pavlov used over 40 dogs during the course of in his experiments.
+Pavlov experimented on 40 dogs during the course of his experiments.

 Pavlov quickly realized that salivating had actually become a learned response.
 The animals had grown to associate the sight of the assistant’s white lab coat with the presentation of food.
 Eventually, simply the sight of the assistant could trigger this response, even in the absence of food.